chenyang8094/folly/folly/docs/Synchronized.md

 ----------------------

-`folly/Synchronized.h` introduces a simple abstraction for mutex- based concurrency.
-It replaces convoluted, unwieldy, and just plain wrong code with simple constructs that are easy to get right and difficult to get wrong.
+`folly/Synchronized.h` introduces a simple abstraction for mutex- based concurrency（并发性）.
+It replaces convoluted(复杂的), unwieldy(笨重的), and just plain wrong code with simple constructs that are easy to get right and difficult to get wrong.

-### Motivation
+### Motivation（动机）

 Many of our multithreaded C++ programs use shared data structures associated with locks.
-This follows the time-honored adage of mutex-based concurrency control "associate mutexes with data, not code".
+This follows the time-honored(历史悠久) adage(格言) of mutex-based concurrency control "associate mutexes with data, not code".
 Consider the following example: